 According to Starecheski, oral history is defined as “an ethical practice of producing knowledge about the past through listening and dialogue,” which she said often looks like a formal interview.
 Through exploring the stories of institutionalized people, Berger and Sonneborn’s work grapples with the limits of oral history.

 In confronting these limits, the oral history series aims to ask what the practice looks like “if we center that ethical, collaborative process of listening and of making meaning together rather than fetishizing the oral, and thinking about how [we can] learn and understand the stories of people who don't speak or who don't speak much,” Starecheski said.

-This week’s event focused on the time Berger and Sonneborn spent at the Selinsgrove Center, where they spoke to residents whom they referred to as “intellectually disabled” people.
-Many of the residents had previously shared their stories through the play “A Fierce Kind of Love” and the interview-based installation “Here.”
+This week’s event focused on the time Berger and Sonneborn spent at the Selinsgrove Center, where they spoke to residents whom they referred to as people with intellectual disabilities.
+Many of the residents had previously shared their stories through the interview-based installation “Here.," which was part of the community programming that supported the play “A Fierce Kind of Love.”

 “A Fierce Kind of Love” retells the story of Pennsylvania’s intellectual disability rights movement through “word, movement, and song to examine this remarkable (and largely untold) history and celebrate the struggle, activism and fierce love that fuels the desire for dignity.”

-In giving Selinsgrove’s residents the opportunity to share these stories, the play, as well as oral history in general, “allows us to expand the community of who gets to speak in public,” Starecheski said.
+In giving Selinsgrove’s residents the opportunity to share their stories, the installation, as well as oral history in general, “allows us to expand the community of who gets to speak in public,” Starecheski said.

 Each of these projects reflects a different type of oral history: While “Here.” uses a more traditional style of interview, the repeatedly performed oral history in “A Fierce Kind of Love” displays an alternative, more dynamic and organic method.